Dark Energy is the Cosmological Quantum Vacuum Energy of Light Particles-The Axion and the Lightest Neutrino: Discussion

-The vacuum density and energy density eqs.(\ref{condasi}) and (\ref{hp}) are determined by the short distance behaviour of the two point function in coordinate space.
+The vacuum density and energy density Eqs.(\ref{condasi}) and (\ref{hp}) are determined by the short distance behaviour of the two point function in coordinate space.
 In momentum space, it is the high energy behaviour that dominates the vacuum density and energy density for late times.
-The physical quantities can be written as integrals of mode functions as in eqs.(\ref{dce}) and (\ref{psiex}).
+The physical quantities can be written as integrals of mode functions as in Eqs.(\ref{dce}) and (\ref{psiex}).
 One can see that the relevant comoving momenta $k$'s contributing at a physical energy scale $ q $ take the value $ k = q \; a(\eta) $.
-At late times, (e. g. today) $ a(\eta) \sim z_{\rm decoupling} $ and so only large $ k \sim z_{\rm decoupling} \; M $ are relevant \cite{fut}.
-This fact suppresses the effect of the initial conditions on physical quantities measured today.
-Analogous effects take place for the initial conditions of inflationary fluctuations (with the exception of the quadrupole) \cite{condi}.
+At late times, (e. g. today) $ a(\eta) \sim z_{\;\rm decoupling} $ and therefore only large $ k \sim z_{\rm decoupling} \; M $ are relevant.
+This fact decreases the effect of the initial conditions.
+Analogous effects take place for the initial conditions of inflationary fluctuations with the exception of the low multipoles, particularly the quadrupole \cite{condi}.